-The Credit Risk CoE consists of Retail and Non-Retail credit risk.
-It is dedicated to the assessment, measurement, management and monitoring of credit risk of the Group.
-It ensures a homogenous and consistent approach tocredit risk policies, methodologies and procedures; credit risk models; underwriting; and portfolio analytics.
+The Credit Risk CoE consists of Retail and Non-Retail credit risk and is dedicated to the assessment, measurement, management, monitoring and reporting of credit risk of the Group.
+It ensures a homogenous and consistent approach to credit risk policies, methodologies and procedures; credit risk models; underwriting and portfolio analytics.